Qri: 2013–2023: QBS and solo career

 Qri, Boram and Soyeon formed a subgroup called QBS in May 2013, focused on the Japanese market.
 The subgroup released their debut single titled "Like the Wind" on 26 June 2013.
 The single debuted at number 7 on Oricon's Weekly Singles Chart.
 The group held a mini-live tour in 3 cities in Japan.
 The Tokyo show ,reportedly, was attended by more than 2,000 fans.

 In July 2013, Qri became the new leader of T-ara under the group's rotating leadership system.
 On December 3, 2013, she, along with groupmate Eun-jung attended and gave a congratulatory speech at the 2013 Fashion Pictorial Exhibition at Seoul Institute of the Arts.
 In 2015, she played a main role on the web drama Sweet Temptation.
 The drama became one of Naver's most watched original shows.

 In 2021, Qri released her first solo digital single "Suri Suri".
 She participated in the writing and production of the song.
 No music video was filmed for the song.
 On 29 September, she expressed her gratitude to fans for its success through Instagram.
-The song topped iTunes Vietnam for 3 days as well as charting in other countries.
-The song also debuted at first on multiple Chinese weekly charts including Migu China.
+The single topped iTunes Vietnam for three days as well as charting in other countries.
+It also debuted at first on multiple Chinese weekly charts including Migu China.

 2024–present: Return to acting

 On August 2, 2024, OSEN reported that Qri would be returning to acting 9 years after her last appearance in Sweet Temptation.
-The actress would make a special appearance in the new MBN mini-series Bad Memories Eraser.
-On September 29, It was revealed that Qri would be part of the main cast of the first Korean-Japanese joint short-form drama series, titled Nebula.
+The actress would make a special appearance in the new MBN mini-series Bad Memory Eraser.
+On September 29, It was announced that Qri would be part of the main cast of the first Korean-Japanese joint short-form drama series, titled Nebula.
 A press conference was held on the same day.
 It revolves around K-Pop stars' growth and struggles.
 The drama is scheduled to be aired on Japanese OTT platform U-Next, Ameba TV, and other platforms, as well as Japanese terrestrial broadcasting and, later, Korean cable TV.
+The series was well received and earned the actress critical praise for her performance.

 Other ventures

 Endorsements

 Prior to her debut as a singer with T-ara, Qri worked with several brands and shopping malls.
 Qri has worked with many Korean brands including Casamia Furniture and Galbanara, as well as international brands such as LG Group and Maybelline New York.
 In 2021, Qri became an advertising model for Castellbajac, she filmed multiple videos for the brand which were all released online.

+In 2012, The Voice of The People Newspaper, reported that each of T-ara's member's individual advertising fee is around 400 million won, one of the highest in the industry.